andrezinc/Game_getCircule/README.md

 Welcome to GetCircule, a captivating game where you capture spinning circles using your mouse.
 This game is built using SFML in C++.

 # Technologies Used:
-  SFML (Simple and Fast Multimedia Library): The game leverages SFML for smooth graphics, window management, and user input.
+  SFML (Simple and Fast Multimedia Library): The game leverages SFML for smooth graphics and window management.
   C++ Programming: The core logic and functionality are implemented in C++ for efficiency and performance